AdobeDocs/cja-apis/src/pages/getting-started/index.md

 Once you are a developer for a CJA product profile, you can create an API client in the Adobe Developer Console.

 1. Navigate to [console.adobe.io](https://console.adobe.io).
-2. Check the organization name in the top right to make sure you are logged in to the correct company.
+1. Check the organization name in the top right to make sure that you are logged in to the correct company.
-3. Click **Create new project**.
+1. Click **Create new project**.
-4. Click **Add API**.
+1. Click **Add API**.
-5. Click **Customer Journey Analytics**, then click **Next**.
+1. Click **Customer Journey Analytics**, then click **Next**.

-At this point, you decide how you want to authenticate with the API.

-## Authentication

-Adobe offers two primary methods to authenticate:

-* **OAuth**: See [OAuth connection](https://www.adobe.io/authentication/auth-methods.html#!AdobeDocs/adobeio-auth/master/AuthenticationOverview/OAuthIntegration.md) in the Adobe I/O Authentication user guide.
-This method is typically easier to set up, but tokens expire after 24 hours.
-* **JWT**: See [JSON web token](https://www.adobe.io/authentication/auth-methods.html#!AdobeDocs/adobeio-auth/master/JWT/JWTCertificate.md) in the Adobe I/O Authentication user guide.
-This method requires more complex setup, but allows a workflow to generate your own access tokens to authenticate with Adobe.

-Choose your desired authentication method, and complete the remaining steps to complete the API client wizard.
+1. Click **Generate Keypair**.

+   A `config.zip` file is automatically downloaded to your local machine.
+Keep this config folder in a secure location, as it contains your only copy of your private key.
+See [JSON web token](https://www.adobe.io/authentication/auth-methods.html#!AdobeDocs/adobeio-auth/master/JWT/JWTCertificate.md) in the Adobe I/O Authentication user guide for more information.

+1. Click **Next**.
+1. Select the desired product profiles for the service account.
+Make sure that it contains the right permissions to access the API.
+Click **Save configured API**.
+1. Back on the project's home page, click **Add to project** > **API**.
+1. Click **Adobe Experience Platform**, then click **Next**.
+1. You already generated a keypair when creating the Adobe Analytics API, so you do not need to create another.
+Click **Next**.
+1. Select the desired product profiles for the service account.
+Make sure that it contains the right permissions to access the API.
+Click **Save configured API**.

+## Generate a JWT token and make an API call using the command line

+1. Back on the project's home page, click **Service Account (JWT)** on the left, then click the **Generate JWT** tab.
+1. Open your `config.zip` file and locate your private key.
+Paste the private key in the Generate custom JWT field.
+1. Click **Generate Token**.
+1. Copy the sample cURL command to your clipboard.
+1. Open your operating system's Command Prompt or Terminal, then paste and execute the cURL command.
+1. Adobe's servers provide a response that includes an `access_token`.
+Copy this token to your clipboard.

+You now have everything you need to start making API calls using the platform of your choice.
+See [Use cases](../use-cases/index.md) for examples on how to make API calls on different platforms.